- Longtime Democratic political consultant

 Axelrod and his consultancy were hired not only by scores of Democratic politicians, but also by the Democratic National Campaign Committee, the Democratic Congressional Campaign Committee, the Democratic Governors Association, the AFL-CIO, the AFSCME, the SEIU, and the Working Families Party.

 From the same Chicago address that AKP&D occupies, Axelrod also runs ASK Public Strategies, which focuses not on political candidates but on organizations and corporate clients seeking to swing negative public opinion in their favor.
-(In this entity's acronym, the “A” is for Axelrod, the “S” for Eric Sedler, and the “K”—again—is for John Kupper).
-Most notably, ASK has mastered the use of front-groups, as political science professor Paul Kengor explains in The American Spectator:
+For more information about ASK, click here.

 In September 2002, the aforementioned Bettylu Saltzman (a leading left-wing Democrat in Chicago and a longtime admirer of Barack Obama) convened a group of “progressives”—among whom was the longtime radical Marilyn Katz—who together organized an entity called Chicagoans Against the War in Iraq (CAWI).
 These progressives planned to stage, under the banner of CAWI, an anti-war, anti-President Bush rally the following month in Chicago’s Federal Plaza.
 Saltzman contacted Barack Obama and asked him to speak at the event.
 Before accepting Saltzman’s invitation, Obama called Axelrod and sought his advice.
 Axelrod urged Obama to give a speech that would appeal to the liberal Chicago base, while being careful not to alienate voters of other persuasions.
 Doing precisely as Axelrod suggested, Obama emerged from his Federal Park address as a public figure whom many Americans (previously unfamiliar with him) found intriguing.